codenameriri/Data-Gen/README.md

 Data-Gen
 ==============
-a Data Generator for Project Riri to simulate hardware inputs (very much a WIP).
+a Data Generator for Project Riri to simulate hardware inputs.

 ###Classes: